 The specialty coffee roaster based in nearby Hyattsville serves single-origin coffees along with coffee education at a hip new café.

-Global companies with UMD startups come together in 20,000 square feet of office space that hosts the Capital One Tech Center, Adobe and Immuta.
+Global companies with UMD startups come together in 20,000 feet of office space that hosts the Capital One Tech Center, Adobe and Immuta.

 Discovery District East